x-board/x-board-protocol/docs/list-pins-capabilities.md

 As always, we start off with the obligatory calls.
 After we exit mode `00`, we enter mode `01` and immediately continue to operation `01 01`.
-There, we define pin range 1-3 and jump into the data part with `DF EF`.
+There, we define pin range 1-3 and jump into the data part with `FD FE`.
 Next is `01` which is the number of bytes of data this operation takes.
 Then we have `80` (hexadecimal for 128) as the minimum and `FF` (hexadecimal for 255) as the maximum.
 Do note that this `FF` has nothing to do with dropping out of the data part, as that happens automatically.
 It's just the maximum value